-- (a) The purpose of the California Tropical Forest Standard is to establish robust criteria against which to assess jurisdictions seeking to link their sector-based crediting programs that reduce emissions from tropical deforestation with an emissions trading system (ETS), such as California's Cap-and-Trade Program. - (b) The standard builds on existing norms and requirements from the Intergovernmental Panel on Climate Change (IPCC), the United Nations Framework Convention on Climate Change (UNFCCC), and other international bodies such as the World Bank's Forest Carbon Partnership Facility and Carbon Fund, previous staff work evaluating recommendations from the REDD Offset Working Group (ARB 2015a; ROW 2013), voluntary carbon market organizations, and efforts from within member states and provinces of the Governors' Climate and Forests (GCF) Task Force.1 - (c) As a point of reference, California's Cap-and-Trade Regulation, in sections 95991-95994, establishes general requirements that any sector-based crediting program would need to meet to be considered by the California Air Resources Board (ARB).
-These general requirements provide the framework for structuring the California Tropical Forest Standard.
-Any sector-based crediting program must be designed by the implementing subnational jurisdiction to include the following: - Sector Plan.
+- (a) The purpose of the California Tropical Forest Standard is to establish robust criteria against which to assess jurisdictions seeking to link their sector-based crediting programs that reduce emissions from tropical deforestation with an emissions trading system (ETS), such as California's Cap-and-Trade Program. - (b) The standard builds on existing norms and requirements from the Intergovernmental Panel on Climate Change (IPCC), the United Nations Framework Convention on Climate Change (UNFCCC), and other international bodies such as the World Bank's Forest Carbon Partnership Facility and-Carbon Fund, previous staff work evaluating recommendations from the REDD Offset Working Group (ARB 2015a; ROW 2013), voluntary carbon market organizations, and efforts from within member states and provinces of the Governors' Climate and Forests (GCF) Task Force.1 - (c) As a point of reference, California's Cap-and-Trade Regulation, in sections 95991-959945, establishes general requirements that any sector-based crediting program would need to meet to be considered by the California Air Resources Board (ARB), including a quantitative usage limit as specified in section 95854(c).
+These general requirements in sections 95991-95994 provide the framework for structuring the California Tropical Forest Standard.
+Any sector-based crediting program must be designed by the implementing subnational jurisdiction to include the following: - (1) Sector Plan.
 The implementing jurisdiction has established a plan for reducing emissions from the sector. - (2) Monitoring, Reporting, Verification, and Enforcement.
 The program includes a transparent system that regularly monitors, inventories, reports, verifies, and maintains accounting for emission reductions across the program's entire sector, as well as maintains enforcement capability over its reference activity producing credits.